 The organisation aims to provide a supportive and safe professional environment for all those interested in the study of the medieval and early modern eras and their reception.
 It supports all individuals—especially those from communities traditionally marginalised by the academy, including but not limited to people of colour, women, disabled people, LGBQTIA people, and members of all faiths—to share their research and develop professional networks within an environment that prizes inclusivity, generosity and courtesy.
-ANZAMEMS refuses to accept bullying and harassment of any kind, whether intellectual, institutional, or personal.
+ANZAMEMS refuses to accept bullying, abuse and harassment of any kind, whether intellectual, institutional, or personal.
 Because of the range of disciplines and historical periods of interest to our members, ANZAMEMS appreciates that people will approach their work from a variety of critical, ideological and methodological angles.
 We may not always agree, but we aim to foster an environment of respectful, engaged debate in which prejudice and intolerance have no place.

 Our organisation is committed to developing safe mechanisms through which members are encouraged to voice concerns and seek support.
 This commitment includes the virtual communities fostered by ANZAMEMS and ANZAMEMS- sponsored events and publications.